 Julian’s personal story

-What would a better therapy method need to train tasks of daily life?
-How could a functional cognitive rehabilitation be designed?
+How could functional cognitive rehabilitation be designed?

 The two are determined to find a solution to help people and create a real perspective for patients in neurotherapy.
 They want to take away some of the fear and uncertainty that has plagued Julian and develop a real, effective therapy.
 The idea of a start-up grows out of many discussions and considerations.
 Already during their studies they are developing the first prototypes of their software.
 The project grows and they take part in the first ideas competitions, eventually founding living brain after graduating.

 Their drive and conviction are infectious, and after the first support programmes Tilll Ikemann joins the team as a freelancer and then as the first employee.
 Shortly after the GmbH was founded in 2019, he joined living brain as the third shareholder.
 The three of them form the core of living brain and put their vision into practice.